LachlanArthur/AusPost-Postcode-Autocomplete/Readme.md

 - `latitude`

 A `loading` class is added to the input when the query is executing, so you can apply some sort of visual change to indicate to the user that a request is being made.

+## Todo

+- Allow more overrides through the input args array (such as templates)
+- Some kind of dynamic state restriction